-Greenpeace is a non-governmental, environment protection organization that operates in 55 countries.
-It was founded in 1971 by environmental activists Irwin Stowe and Dorothy Stowe.
-It is a well-known organization due to its visible actions.
+Greenpeace is a network of Greenpeace organizations (National and Regional Organizations – NROs).
+Greenpeace International is a foundation based out of Amsterdam.
+It helps facilitate global campaigns and is called an environment protection organization that operates in 55 countries.
+It was founded in 1971.
+It is a well-known organization due to its visible actions world-wide.

 |To know more about other Important International Organizations in great detail, be sure to visit the linked article!!